 Throughout the course of activities it may be necessary for an external third party to receive a copy of your personal data.
 All of our external third parties are thoroughly vetted and are subject to contractual requirements and assessment of security standards in order to become an approved supplier.
 They are only permitted to process your personal data for the specified purpose and not for their own benefit.

-Your data may be shared with any member of our group or trading divisions but external third parties may include any of those set out in the glossary, as relative to your circumstances.
+Your data may be shared with any member of our group or trading divisions but external third parties may include any of those set out in the glossary, as relative to your circumstances, or third parties falling into the categories below.

-- Business Partners, suppliers and sub-contractors where they are performing a contract we have entered into with them;
+- Business Partners, suppliers and sub-contractors where they are performing a contract we have entered into;

 - Analytics and search engine providers that assist us in optimising our site;